With most races there is a predetermined distance on a predetermined course. To win you need the fastest time to win.

 Background: This is a concept race mixing disciplines from running, relays, adventure racing, and orienteering.
 No navigation experience is required.
 Derived from Latin: to chase or hunt.

-The Setup: Teams of 2 or 4 persons are given course maps with trails and paths for 4 different legs with various points.
+Teams of 4 persons are given course maps with trails and paths for 4 different legs with various points.
 Teams may deviate from the recommended path.
 Only ONE team member is on the course at any given time.
 Each racer must complete all FOUR legs before repeating a leg.

 Each legs is worth a set number of points and consist of 3-5 checkpoints that must be visited during a runner's attempt at a leg.
 Legs start and end at a centralized transition area (TA).
 Checkpoints are clearly visible next to the trail or out in the opening so navigation skills are not required.
 Each leg varies in distance (2-5K) and difficulty (terrain).
 Each team member should expect to cover 10-15K+.